Helping Children Cope: Teacher Resources for Talking About Tragedy

-Teachers play a critical role in how children handle events related to September 11, 2001.
-Education World has compiled a list of Web sites to help teachers discuss the tragedy with students.
+Teachers play a critical role in how children handle tragic events.
+Education World has compiled a list of Web sites to help teachers discuss tragedy with students.
 Included: Links to Web resources for helping children cope with crisis.

 Jan Jewell is a teacher at Cheyenne Middle School in Oklahoma City.
 She and her students have had experience dealing with acts of terror.
 The bombing of the federal building in Oklahoma City is a memory her students live with every day.